 Inflation Rate in the United Arab Emirates averaged 1.69 percent from 1990 until 2020, reaching an all time high of 12.30 percent in December of 2008 and a record low of -2.71 percent in May of 2020.
 This page provides the latest reported value for - United Arab Emirates Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United Arab Emirates Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.

-Inflation Rate in the United Arab Emirates is expected to be -1.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in the United Arab Emirates to stand at 3.80 in 12 months time.
-In the long-term, the United Arab Emirates Inflation Rate is projected to trend around 2.30 percent in 2020, according to our econometric models.
+Inflation Rate in the United Arab Emirates is expected to be -1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in the United Arab Emirates to stand at 1.30 in 12 months time.
+In the long-term, the United Arab Emirates Inflation Rate is projected to trend around 1.40 percent in 2021 and 1.80 percent in 2022, according to our econometric models.